Differential Test Performance and Peer Effects: Peer Effects in Project STAR

 The observed peer effects in our study exhibit smaller magnitudes compared to most of the results discussed above.
 It is important to note that estimates in \citet{lewbel_social_2023}, \citet{rose_identification_2017} and \citet{boozer_black_2001} pertain to coefficients of peer's average contemporaneous scores, resulting in a multiplier effect as explained above.
 In contrast, our estimated peer effects are coefficients of average peer unobserved ability.
 This notion is more akin to the ``correlated effects'' discussed in \citet{rose_identification_2017}.
 Overall, we find a noticeable difference in peer effects' magnitude between our study and those of \citet{rose_identification_2017} and \citet{graham_identifying_2008}.

-Our proposed estimator leads to highly precise estimates compared to all the aforementioned estimates, except that of \citet{lewbel_social_2023}.
+Our proposed estimator leads to highly precise estimates compared to all the aforementioned estimates, except that of \citet{lewbel_social_2023} who also report precise estimates.
 The enhancement in precision can be attributed in part to the elimination of individual fixed effects through differencing.
 Certain individual characteristics that have been recognized for their significant influence on scores are not observed in the data for Project STAR.
-These include parents' education, family income and most importantly unobserved IQ.
+These include parent's education, family income and most importantly unobserved IQ.
 Our estimator, by removing unobserved class effects and individual fixed effects, effectively eliminates residual variance associated with these characteristics which may be one explanation for the precise estimates we obtain.
 In addition, our GMM estimators use additional quadratic moment restrictions efficiently.

-The aforementioned studies have each focused on one or two specific tests and are often limited to a particular grade.
+The aforementioned studies are often limited to a particular grade.
 Methods that rely on random peer assignment are typically constrained in where they can be applied.
 In project STAR the random assignment assumption is more defensible in earlier grades \citep{boozer_black_2001,graham_identifying_2008,sojourner_identification_2013}.
-In contrast, our analysis does not require random assignment and facilitates the estimation of peer effects across diverse test types and grade levels.
+In contrast, our analysis does not require random assignment and facilitates the estimation of peer effects across grade levels.
 Encouragingly, our findings consistently fall within a reasonably narrow range, affirming the robustness and reliability of our method.